-Our “CEC Automation Update” continuing education course provides participants with an overview of automation technology along the lines of: “What is feasible and what tools are used in this industry?”
+Our “CEC Modern Control Programming” continuing education course provides participants with an overview of automation technology along the lines of: “What is feasible and what tools are used in this industry?”

 The course is designed for people who work in the area of automation technology but are not involved with it directly themselves yet would like to gain a thorough overview of it.

 Engineers at work often face the task of recording, processing and evaluating sensor signals.
 For reasons of cost and flexibility, the realisation of classic analogue electronics is shifting toward digital signal processing.
 This trend is increasing thanks to ever cheaper signal processors and new micro-controllers with special signal processing hardware.